gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 - MOP is a documented step-by-step sequence of tasks executed on network devices to achieve a planned objective.
 In this case, that objective is provisioning of OSPF.

 ### Objective
-- Configure OSPF on both IOS and XR routers and enable OSPF on loopback0, GigEth2 interface on IOS routers and GigEth0/0/0/0 on XR routers.
+- Configure OSPF on both IOS and XR routers and enable OSPF on the loopback and GigE connected interface.
 - Do not configure if OSPF is already found in the router.

 ### Approach
-- Step-1: Capture pre-config data, using a playbook
+- Step-1 : Create playbook to capture ospf data and run it as a pre-check
-- Step-2: Configure OSPF on both the routers, using another playbook
+- Step-2: Configure OSPF on both routers
-- Step-3: Capture post-config data, using a third playbook
+- Step-3: Run capture playbook again as post-check
-- Step-4: Include the first 3 playbooks in a different playbook
+- Step-4: Create one playbook to run through the full MOP

 ### Lab exercise

-#### Step-1: Pre-config data capture
+#### Step-1: OSPF data capture
-- Let us capture relavent data before configuring ospf on the routers
+- Create a playbook to capture OSPF data on both routers.
-- Create a playbook, p22-precheck.yml, with the below contents
+- Create a playbook called p33-ospf-capture.yml
-- This playbook has two plays: first captures data from IOS devices and the second play will capture data from XR devices.
+- This playbook has two plays:
+  - first one to capture OSPF data from IOS routers
+  - second one to capture OSPF data from XR routers.

 ```
 ---
-- name: pre-config captures from IOS routers
+- name: OSPF captures from IOS routers
   hosts: IOS
   connection: local

   tasks:
-    - name: collect precheck commands
+    - name: Collect IOS OSPF commands
       ios_command:
         authorize: yes
         commands: